mosets/docs/template.md

 				<?php if ($youtube->hasValue()) {
 					echo $youtube->getOutput();
 				} else {
-                	echo 'User has no Video';
+                	echo 'Listing has no Video';
 				} ?>
 			</div>
 		<?php } ?>